 Growing from seed is not difficult.
-Collect seeds when the capsules have mature.
+Collect seeds when the capsules have matured.
 Rub and wash away the red sarcotesta layer as it inhibits germination.
 Sow the seeds in a well drained mix (1:1 organic:inorganic is good) and keep the soil moist.
 It takes about 3 months for seedlings to appear.
 In the Bay Area, seeds mature in the fall and if sown in October, they will sprout in January.
 It is anecdotally thought that if the seeds dry out, they will not germinate.
 Once seedlings have grown 3-4 leaves, they can be spit up and repotted.

-Seedlings will remain about the same size in a small pot for years but once they are put into a larger pot (such as a 1 gallon (~3 L) pot) they will take off and flower in 2-3 years.
-The best and largest blooming comes from plants that have established in the ground for several years.
-Growing plants do better with occasionally fertilizing.
+Seedlings will remain about the same size in a small pot for years but once they are put into a larger pot (such as a 1 gallon (3 L) pot) they will take off and flower in 2-3 years.
+The best and largest blooming comes from plants that have been established in the ground for several years.
+Growing plants do better with occasional fertilizing.
 Division of plants can be made although it severely weakens the parent plant.
 But if a division is necessary, make sure that the new division has some growing points (see photos below) with at least one storage tuber.
 The tubers are only for storage and no new plants can be grown just from the tubers alone.

-Bomarea acutifolia From Mexico and Costa Rica, this species is probably not as hardy as the others.
+Bomarea acutifolia (Link & Otto) Penny From Mexico and Costa Rica, this species is probably not as hardy as the others.
 However, in good growing conditions it can be very vigorous, growing into trees as seen below.
 Photos 1-2 were taken by Susan Hayek of a plant grown by Diana Chapman of Telos Rare Bulbs.
 Photos 3-5 by Nhu Nguyen shows an inflorescence and the vigorous habit of this species.
 At the Strybing Arboretum where these photos were taken, the very large clump has climbed into a Mexican weeping pine (Pinus patula) mimicking how these plants might grow in habitat.

-Bomarea edulis (syn.
-B. hirtella) is a very widespread species from the Caribbean south to Brazil.
+Bomarea edulis (Tussac) Herb. is a very widespread species from the Caribbean south to Brazil.
 There are currently seven accepted varieties.
 Flowers are arranged in an open inflorescence that ranges from salmon to magenta pink with spotting on both the inner and outer petals.
 Photo 1 from Dennis Szeszko shows a form July, 2006 in Donato Guerra district, Mexico State at around 2500 meters above sea level.
 In Mexico, this species has a distribution from Tamaulipas to Chiapas along the gulf coast and from Jalisco to Chiapas along the Pacific coast.
 The plants grow wild in shaded conditions with lots of humus around its roots in humid cloud-forests.
 Photo 2 from David Victor is of a plant in his greenhouse flowering in August 2005.
 Whilst it shows some similarities to the plant shown under B. hirsuta, it is only four feet or so tall and the flowers are rather smaller.
 Photos 3-4 were taken by Nhu Nguyen of a form common in cultivation, probably very similar to the forms in photos 1 & 2.
 Although this form makes small flowers, the seed pods are very large.

-Bomarea petraea is from Peru.
+Bomarea petraea Kraenzl. (syn.
+Leontochir ovallei) Phil. is from Peru.
 Photo 1 below was taken by Susan Hayek of a plant grown by Diana Chapman of Telos Rare Bulbs.
 This clone grows to about four feet tall producing dense clusters of orange-red flowers, the inner petals marked with maroon.
-Photos 2-5 were taken by Nhu Nguyen at the Strybing Arboretum of two different clones.
+Photos 2-5 were taken by Nhu Nguyen at the San Francisco Botanical Garden (Strybing) of two different clones.

 Photo 1 by Mary Sue Ittner is of a Bomarea flowering in May in Sandy Scott's Northern California garden.
 The plant tag did not have a species name on it.
-Photo 2 by Jacob Uluwehi Knecht shows a pure yellow Bomarea that grows in the San Francisco Botanical Garden's American cloud forest section.

-The photos below from Jacob Uluwehi Knecht and Nhu Nguyen shows a well-known plant at the Strybing Arboretum/San Francisco Botanical Garden.
+The photos below from Uluwehi Knecht and Nhu Nguyen show a well-known plant at the Strybing Arboretum/San Francisco Botanical Garden that grows in the garden's American cloud forest section.
 It is a huge plant that produces huge inflorescences of yellow flowers without spots.
-It is known on the internet as several names such as Bomarea aff. superba or according to the Neotropical Flora site, it is listed under Bomarea borjae or Bomarea multiflora.
+It is known on the internet by several names such as Bomarea aff. superba or according to the Neotropical Flora site, it is listed under Bomarea borjae Sodiro or Bomarea multiflora (L.f.)
+Mrb.
 However, the name B. multiflora appears to have spots.